A Tree for Everyone

 What can I spend the money on?

-The grant funding is focused on project costs associated with developing and delivering tree-planting projects and could include:
+Your grant application should be for project costs associated with developing and delivering tree-planting projects and could include:

 • Purchasing trees, including native trees, fruit and nut trees and hedging plant species as appropriate for your project.
 We might fund non-native varieties and species – please explain why these trees have been chosen for your project.